ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - ![GraphQL](img/graphql-logo.svg)
 - [GraphQL](http://graphql.org/) by Facebook

-Note: jf
+Note:

+REST APIs have shown to be too inflexible to keep up with the rapidly changing requirements of the clients that access them.

 GraphQL was created by FB in response of particular concerns:
 - the multiplicity of endpoints in relation of the myriad of client apps.
 - the over/uder data fetching regarding the true need of the client app

-REST APIs have shown to be too inflexible to keep up with the rapidly changing requirements of the clients that access them.

-GraphQL was developed by Facebook to cope with the need for more flexibility and efficiency.

-This is particularly true for mobile Apps.
+The specification and the Reference Implementation have been developed by Facebook.
+There are different implementations such as graphql-java.

-Let's have a closer look to the technology:
+Let's have a closer look to the technology.

 ----